keenhenry/keenhenry.github.io/_posts/2026-02-14-elm-architecture-in-nicegui.md

     ...
 ```

-- In TEA, after `update` function updates data model of the application, the Elm run-time
-  receives the updated model and invoke the *view* function with the latest model data; but in
-  my case, I do not have the Elm run-time to do that for me silently in the background, I need
-  to 'refresh' the view myself with the latest model, this is where NiceGUI's **refreshable
+- Unlike Elm, which 'automatically' redraws the view (by Elm runtime) after an update, NiceGUI requires manually
-  function**[^refreshable] comes in, a nice feature (I like 😉):
+  refreshing the view.
+The `refreshable` function[^refreshable] makes this easy (a nice feature - I like 😉):

 ```python
 # -- Upate --